 Turn Initiation– Pretty easy to turn and it feels more like a mellow hybrid camber board that has a lot of rocker in it.
 It’s fun on quick edge to edge turns as well as wider radius turns.
-Despite it’s soft flex and unique hybrid camber profile the Airobic was easy to carve but not as much fun as you would think.
+Despite its soft flex and unique hybrid camber profile, the Aerobic was easy to carve but not as much fun as you would think.
 The turned up sides seem to counteract the natural spring of camber and there isn’t much resistance into or spring out of a turn.
-It doesn’t seem to like you comitting to a hard carving turn and starts to wash.
+It also washes out really easy.
+It doesn’t seem to like you committing to a hard carving turn and starts to wash.

 Uneven Terrain: It’s softer flex and easy feel is great slowing down and negotiating all kinds of bumpy shitty end of the day snow.

 Edge Hold: It felt pretty good but not super stable.
 I hit a few hard patches and I wouldn’t want to take this out on really hard to snowment kind of snow.
-This feels like it lives in the good to fair conditions riding world.
+This feels like it is mainly for good snow.
 It’s not what I’d want for an all conditions board but if you can choose when you want to ride you should be ok.

 Flex: This is a pretty flexy board.
 It was pretty easy to butter and press.
-I’ve felt better but this in’t bad.
+I’ve felt better but isn’t bad.
 It’s forgiving and friendly and does what it’s supposed to….bend with little effort.
+Pretty easy to butter.

 Switch: It’s a true twin so it’s super easy here.

 Rails/Jibs– Feels like a good jib board and from what few little features I hit in the jib park I liked it.
 I could see my friends who are better riders doing very well here on anything from small to technical rails with this board.
-The thinner edges aren’t ideal here so it makes me wonder about the durability/longevity of the jibs.
+It feels like one of the strong sides of the Airorbic.

-Jumps: I liked the pop on this board and felt it was pretty easy to spring off natural features or just generate your own air.
-It’s not the poppiest thing I have ever come across but it’s more than many I have tried as well.
-It also has that traditional camber feel when you ollie.
-Hitting the jump park is a little different because the turned up sides of the tip and tail make taking off kickers a little different than some might be use to.
+Jumps: I felt there was pop on this board but didn’t really feel like I knew how to use it.
+Hitting the jump park is a little different because the turned up sides of the tip and tail make taking off kickers a little different than some might be used to.
 It’s not as bad as all mountain TBT but it’s still different than camber.
 If you like to hit a kicker slightly on your rail then this could feel a little weird the first few times and especially if the conditions are harder If you are ok going off with a kind of flat base feel hitting a kicker and love to spin then you might prefer this over regular camber because it’s much less catchy.